Bridging the Imitation Gap by Adaptive Insubordination: Additional Information

 \subsection{Fair Hyperparameter Tuning}

-As discussed in the main paper, we consider two approaches for ensuring that comparisons to baselines are fair.
+As discussed in the main paper, we attempt to ensuring that comparisons to baselines are fair.
 In particular, we hope to avoid introducing misleading bias in our results by extensively tuning the hyperparameters (hps) of our ADVISOR methodology while leaving other methods relatively un-tuned.

 \textbf{\twodimlh: Tune by Tuning a Competing Method.} The goal of our experiments with the \twodimlh environment are, principally, to highlight that increasing the imitation gap can have a substantial detrimental impact on the quality of policies learned by training IL.
-Because of this, we wish to give IL the greatest opportunity to succeed and thus we are not, as in our other experiments, attempting to understand its expected performance when we must search for good hyperparameters.
+Because of this, we wish to give IL the greatest opportunity to succeed and thus we are not, as in our \pd/\minigrid experiments, attempting to understand its expected performance when we must search for good hyperparameters.
 To this end, we perform the following procedure for every $i,j\in\{1,3,5\ldots, 15\}$ with $i<j$.

-For every learning rate $\lambda\in \{\text{100 values evenly spaced in $[10^{-4}, 1]$ on a log-scale}\}$ we train a $f^i$-partial policy to imitate a $f^j$-optimal expert using BC.
+For every learning rate $\lambda\in \{\text{100 values evenly spaced in $[10^{-4}, 1]$ on a log-scale}\}$ we train a $f^i$-restricted policy to imitate a $f^j$-optimal teacher using BC.
 For each such trained policy, we roll out trajectories from the policy across 200 randomly sampled episodes (in the \twodimlh there is no distinction between training, validation, and test episodes as there are only four unique initial world settings).
 For each rollout, we compute the average cross entropy between the learned policy and the expert's policy at every step.
 A ``best'' learning rate $\lambda^{i,j}$ is then chosen by selecting the learning rate resulting in the smallest cross entropy (after having smoothed the results with a locally-linear regression model \citep{AllOfNonparametricStatistics}).

 A final learning rate is then chosen as the average of the $\lambda^{i,j}$ and this learning rate is then used when training all methods to produce the plots in \figref{fig:lh-plots}.
 As some baselines require additional hyperparameter choices, these other hyperparameters were chosen heuristically (post-hoc experiments suggest that results for the other methods are fairly robust to these other hyperparameters).